syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/highlighting-matched-text.md

 ---
 layout : post
-title : MatchHighlighting in Syncfusion SfAutoComplete control for Xamarin.Android description : Learn how to highlight the matched text in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title: MatchHighlighting in Syncfusion SfAutoComplete control for Xamarin.Android
+description: Learn how to highlight the matched text in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug